North Dakota

 North Dakota statute outlines telehealth standard of care and professional ethics for dentists.

-North Dakota statute outlines telemedicine standard of care and professional ethics for dentists.
+North Dakota statute outlines telemedicine standard of care and professional ethics for physicians, resident physicians and physician assistants.

 North Dakota statute describes when use of telehealth for the provision of medical nutrition therapy and nutrition care services is allowed.